Why Economic Stimuli Work, When Used Appropriately, and Why the Tea Party is Wrong in Saying That It Won't

-THIS HUB WILL USE JUST WORDS, not numbers, in an attempt to explain why, when properly used, government stimulus' work.
+THIS HUB WILL USE JUST WORDS and Charts, not numbers, in an attempt to explain why, when properly used, government stimulus' will work.
 Even though Conservatives say that in 100% of the cases, a stimulus is science fiction and will fail, the theory behind the various kinds of stimulus, all of which are in President Obama's 2012 jobs bill, is actually very sound and very logical.
-Unfortunately, because the economy is also very complex, a fact the Conservatives count on in their deception of America, it is very hard to explain in sound-bites.
+Unfortunately, because the economy is also very complex it is very hard to explain in sound-bites. something the Conservatives count on in their deception of America,

 GUESS WHAT FOLKS, THE ECONOMY IS A VERY COMPLEX THING - WHY SHOULD YOU ACCEPT SIMPLE EXPLANATIONS FROM THE CONSERVATIVES?

 THE TACK I WISH TO TAKE ON THIS FORAY into trying to explain how the economy works (from a non-economist to non-economists, fun, huh?) and why a stimulus can work in certain, appropriate circumstances.
 To do this we will use a series of almost numbers free charts which portray money and manpower flow, over time.
 I have "tanks" (boxes) that represent the pools of employed and unemployed workers as well as for dollars poured into contractors and out to owner's profits and back to the government in taxes.
 There are also tanks for the pools of dollars available from tax cuts, unemployment benefits, and actual stimulus that went to contractors.
 All of these things which I underlined play an important part in the stimulus process and the lines on the chart connecting the various tanks are what make it complex.

 Each chart represents a point in time and I tried to make each chart look like the one before it to reduce confusion, although I did some manipulations for clarity.
 Three things will change from chart to chart: